LightningAndy/haukai/README.md

 Question 2B:

-This website is viewable on all browsers and mobile devices. fgor any screen under 500px, it will re-format itself to allow the screen to better show all the information on the pages. this done by using the @media function.
+This website is viewable on all browsers and mobile devices. for any screen under 500px, it will re-format itself to allow the screen to better show all the information on the pages. this done by using the @media function.

 some changes include:
  - the navigation menu goes from horizaontal alingment to vertical aligment